saikyun/cljs-vscode-extension-hello-world/README.md

 2. Make a change in the call to `showInformationMessage`, e.g. `(showInformationMessage "Hella World!")`
 3. Run the command "Hello World" from the command palette again.

-You should see the same message as earlier.

-As we are clojurians, we love us some dynamic development environments.
-The step to fix this is simple!
+You should see the same "Hello World" message as earlier.
+This is not right!
+As clojurians, we love dynamic development environments.
+The step to fix this is simple.

-When you register the command, instead of registering a lambda, register a var instead!
+When you register the command, instead of registering a lambda, register a var instead.

 In `core.cljs`: